 Fairbanks provided the following statement to PlayCA:

 “The revenue figures are wildly inflated for Prop.
 27. First, 90 percent of the profits immediately go into the pockets of the online operators.
 Worse, of the 10 percent that’s supposed to go to Californians, Prop.
-27 contains hidden loopholes allowing the corporate operators to deduct their $100 million licensing fee, promotional play and free bets, leaving little left over.
+27 contains hidden loopholes allowing the corporate operators to deduct their $100 million licensing fee, promotional play and bonus bets, leaving little left over.
 Other states like New York and Colorado found that actual revenues were far below what they were promised.
 No doubt we’ll see the same thing in California.”

 Nathan Click, the spokesperson for the operator campaign backing Prop.
 27, countered: